Family Dollar closes 400 stores, recalls products after FDA finds decaying dead rodents in warehouse

 The FDA said a look at the company’s internal records showed “a history of infestation” at the Arkansas facility, with more than 2,300 rodents collected in less than six months in 2021.

-The company will temporarily close the 404 affected stores as it completes the product recall, Dollar Tree spokeswoman Kayleigh Campbell told CNN.
+The company will temporarily close the 404 affected stores as it completes the product recall, Dollar Tree spokeswoman Kayleigh Campbell told The Washington Post.

 “We take situations like this very seriously and are committed to providing safe and quality products to our customers,” Campbell said in a statement.
 “We have been fully cooperating with all regulatory agencies in the resolution of this matter and are in the process of remediating the issue.”
-The Washington Post requested comment early Sunday.

 FDA Associate Commissioner for Regulatory Affairs Judith McMeekin said the families that depend on Family Dollar stores for necessary goods like food and medicine “deserve products that are safe.”